teonite/docker-nginx-dynamic-sites/README.md

-docker-nginx-dynamic-sites is a simple solution to have one NGINX docker/container instance for multiple domains.
+docker-nginx-dynamic-sites is a simple solution to have one NGINX docker/container instance for multiple domains (virtual hosts).

 The only thing you need to do is: